10 Best Payroll Options for a 1100-Person Company

 Standalone software is fantastic for its simplicity and accessibility.
 You log in, run payroll, and the software handles the direct deposits and basic tax filings.
 It’s a great fit for businesses with straightforward needs.
 On the other hand, CPA-managed payroll integrates this task into your broader financial strategy.
 Your accountant doesn’t just process payments; they ensure your payroll decisions align with your tax planning and compliance obligations.
 This is especially important for businesses facing complex situations like multi-state operations or a mix of employees and contractors.
 Think of it as the difference between a self-serve tool and a dedicated financial partner.

-When Standalone Payroll Makes Sense
+When to Choose Standalone Payroll Software

 Standalone payroll software is a solid choice if your payroll is simple and predictable.
 If you have a small team of W-2 employees working in one state and a standard compensation structure, platforms like Gusto or QuickBooks Payroll can work beautifully.
 These services are designed to be user-friendly and help you maintain compliance with federal and state tax laws, avoiding common mistakes.
 They put you in the driver’s seat, offering control and transparency for a predictable monthly fee.
 For the business owner who has the time and confidence to manage this process directly, it’s an efficient and cost-effective solution.